 Although it can be hard to remove the allergens inside the house thoroughly, you can lessen their number and your exposure to them through simple modifications.
 The following are techniques you can use to improve the quality of air inside your house and therefore, reduce allergic reactions.

 Maintain a clean house.
 Keeping your house clean will keep it healthy because excellent indoor hygiene can reduce the dust and animal dander.
-You should aim at lessening the buildup of mold, dust and animal dander lurking in the house.
+You should aim at lessening the buildup of mold, dust, and animal dander lurking in the house.
 Try the following:

-1. Using a vacuum cleaner fitted with HEPA filter, clean the rugs and carpets at least once or twice weekly.
+1. Using a vacuum cleaner fitted with a HEPA filter, clean the rugs and carpets at least once or twice weekly.
 Using hard-surface flooring as opposed to wall-to-wall carpeting may also lessen allergen occurrence in the house.

 3. Keep plants outside.
 Yes, they beautify the house, but they can gather or promote the formation of molds.
 Although some plants are believed to help improve air quality in the home by releasing oxygen, they can still trigger allergies.
 Eventually, they create more complications than they solve.